 What aren’t figs good for?

-Consume them fresh, make a fruit salad or add them to a meza platter.
+Consume them fresh, make a fruit salad or add them to a meza board.
 Or you can make fig homemade jams, preserves, or candy.

 Figs better baked desserts.
 Baked or fresh they adorn tops of cakes and tarts drawing in both the eye and tongue with perfect shape and maroon insides.